|Official Plant Name||Cucurbita pepo|

 Luckily, it’s not contagious!
 Simply pick the affected courgettes, and keep a closer eye on your watering schedule and pH levels to prevent it from happening again.

 All in all, courgettes are a wonderful addition to an outdoor vegetable patch.
-Packed with vitamins and health benefits, growing your own vegetables saves money, promotes family bonding and fills your body with nutrients!

 When growing your own courgettes at home, don’t forget to: